 A SCAD/WMU Exquisite Corpse Collaboration

 In the spirit of the Surrealists' exquisite corpse drawings, our Art 1050: Drawing Studio students have created the "top, above, north, up, over" part of a drawing, and the Savannah College of Art and Design Drawing II students have created the "bottom, south, down, below, under" part of a drawing.
-The two halves will be united this summer and will be exhibited this fall at WMU in Kalamazoo, Mich., and SCAD in Atlanta, GA, and there is discussion about producing a small catalogue highlighting the work.
-It is an inter-curricular collaboration for both schools.
+The two halves will be united and exhibited at WMU in Kalamazoo, Mich., and SCAD in Atlanta, GA.

-Pan-foundation summer reading, Art and Fear: Observations On the Perils (and Rewards) of Artmaking by David Bayles and Ted Orland was organized during summer 2008 for all foundation students and faculty.
-Individual class discussions and inter-curricular assignments were carried out relating to ideas in the book in fall 2008
+Pan-foundation summer reading, Art and Fear: Observations On the Perils (and Rewards) of Artmaking by David Bayles and Ted Orland was organized for all foundation students and faculty.
+Individual class discussions and inter-curricular assignments were carried out relating to ideas in the book.

 Workshop arranged for artist with Faber-Castell to conduct two educational workshops for professors and foundation students using Faber-Castell art materials.

 Pan-foundation Medici Mask project for Dean Margaret Merrion's College of Fine Arts Medici Society.
-Masks were created within the curricular structure of the foundation program as gifts for the members of the Medici Society Begun in summer 2003 and completed in fall 2003.
+Masks were created within the curricular structure of the foundation program as gifts for the members of the Medici Society.

 Student Work